 Why Are My Nails Growing So Fast?
-Nails grow at a rate of about one millimetre per month.
-This means that nails typically grow to be about 10-15 centimetres long over ten years.
+Hormones play a vital role here.
+Nails grow at a rate of about one millimeter per month.
+This means that nails typically grow to be about 10-15 centimeters long over ten years.

-Why might my nails be growing faster than they usually do?
+Why nails be growing faster than they usually do?

 What should I do if my nails are growing too fast?

 If you notice that your nails are growing much more rapidly than normal, it is a good idea to see your doctor.